daniele-meli/halving-hyperplane/README.md

-This repository contains supplementary material for the master thesis "Computing Ham-Sandwich Cuts for Polytopes".
+This repository contains the implementation of the algorithms explained in the master's thesis "Computing Ham-Sandwich Cuts for Polytopes" written by Melissa Daniele.

 Brief Description of the Files:
 The implementation is written in Julia.
 We use Oscar.jl for computations